A Statistician's Overview of Physics-Informed Neural Networks for Spatio-Temporal Data: Physics-Informed Neural Networks (PINNs)

 \section{Physics-Informed Neural Networks (PINNs)}

-In the spirit of the Sasaki's variational approach described above in Section \ref{sec:sasaki}, consider fitting a deep neural network but constraining the solution to follow a PDE.
+In the spirit of the Sasaki's variational approach described above in Section \ref{sec:sasaki}, consider fitting a deep neural network (NN) but constraining the solution to follow a PDE.
 This is the essence of PINNs \citep[][]{Raissi2017, Raissi2017a, Raissi2018d, Raissi2019, Raissi2020}.
 Such approaches can be used in the context of fitting a PDE in the presence of data (as in data assimilation), or solving a PDE explicitly (presumably for the sake of efficiency).
 We are interested here in the situation where we have data corresponding to the latent process of interest, initial conditions, or boundary conditions.
-We provide a brief overview of the PINN approach and its Bayesian counterpart (B-PINN) in this section, and then describe how these can fit into a mechanistically-informed BHM framework in Section \ref{sec:GenMISM}.
+In this section, we provide a brief overview of the PINN approach and its Bayesian counterpart (B-PINN).